 Regarded as one of the finest five star hotels in Ireland, the Cliff House is a 39-roomed seaside boutique hotel perched above Ardmore bay in County Waterford.
 With all rooms and suites sea facing and many with private balconies, there is no excuse not to soak up the dramatic views just outside the window making the hotel a fantastic way to get a real feel for the country.

-The in-house Michelin Star restaurant led by Dutch Chef Martijn Kajuiter is a sumptuous bonus to the thoughtfully appointed hotel.
-The architecture of the building along with the luxury accommodation will ensure a stay to remember and it is also located close to the cities of Cork and Waterford to take in Ireland’s metropolitan areas too.
+The in-house Michelin Star restaurant led by Dutch Chef Martijn Kajuiter is a sumptuous bonus to the thoughtfully appointed hotel and the architecture of the building along with the luxury accommodation will ensure a stay to remember.
+It is also located close to the cities of Cork and Waterford to take in Ireland’s metropolitan areas too.

 9. French Polynesia